 Importing target device entries

 Target device entries can be imported into any device collection from a .csv file.
 The imported target devices can then inherit the properties of the template target device that is associated with that collection.
-For more details, refer to Importing Target Devices into Collections.
+For more details, see Importing Target Devices into Collections.

 Using the auto-add wizard

-The Auto-Add Wizard automates the configuration of rules for automatically adding new target devices to the Citrix Provisioning database using the Auto-Add feature.
+The auto-add wizard automates the configuration of rules that automatically add new target devices to the Citrix Provisioning database using the auto-add feature.

 The Auto-Add Wizard can be started at the Farm, Site, Collection, or Device level.
 When started at a level lower than farm, the wizard uses that choice as the default choice.
 For example, if it is started on a particular target device, it will: